name-here/3DRaytrace/README.md

 ### Compiling
 To compile, simply ```cd``` into directory containing the project files and run ```make```.
 This will create the executable "3DRaycast".
 To start the program, just run the executable with ```./3DRaycast```.

-Note: You must have SDL2 (download [here](https://www.libsdl.org/download-2.0.php))installed to compile and run the program.
+Note: You must have the development version of SDL2 (download [here](https://www.libsdl.org/download-2.0.php))installed to compile the program, and either the development or runtime version installed to run it.
 For Mac, the executable must be in either /Library/Frameworks or ~/Library/Frameworks.